 During this time of questioning, my husband, Jon, and I had our first son, Riley.
 We had been working with the youth in our church and I was offered the youth pastor position.
 What a powerful time that was!
 The youth were so hungry for the Lord and we devoured the Word together as faith and miracles broke out.
 I’ll be forever grateful to those special teenagers (who are now in their 30’s!) who decided to let God define Himself and His ways through His Word and let Holy Spirit pour Himself out on us!

-Those times weren’t without persecution, however.
+Those times weren’t without pain and persecution, however.
 And I’m so thankful for it!
 If Jesus learned obedience through suffering, why do we think we will be any different?
 One of God’s highest values is overcoming—and once you embrace that, the trials of life look a lot different.
 During this season, we had our second son, Joel, and I transitioned to being a stay-at-home mom as we realized our youth ministry assignment was completed.

 The opportunity to be at home full-time allowed me the time for deep dives into the word of God.
 As I devoured His word, God and I settled something that summer of 2001.
 I was called to be different, to be a part of a people who would not be satisfied with either the cultural or religious status quo.
 True fulfillment in life is knowing God as He truly is, the way He defines Himself, and moving with Him to accomplish His purposes on the earth.